-Sauteing will increase the duration of storing.
+Sauteing will increase the duration of storage.
 Which subsequently needs more oil for sauteing.
-But if you wish to make it less oily, you need to consume within a day.
+But if you wish to make it less oily, you must consume it within a day.

 Can I make it without using the blender?

-No of course not.
+No, of course not.
 Assuming that you still make Indian onion chutney without the blender.
 Then rename the recipe to “thokku”.
-That is what is called if chutney made with finely chopped onion and tomato.
+That is called chutney, made with finely chopped onion and tomato.
 But you may use mortar and pestle to make this chutney.
-But this is totally a tiring and painful process.
+But this is a tiring and painful process.

 Indian Onion Chutney